RubixML/Churn/README.md

 ], $estimator);
 ```

-To train the model and fit the transformers, pass the training dataset object to the newly instantiated Pipeline  meta-Estimator by calling the `train()` method.
-Under the hood, the dataset is transformed and then the learning algorithm builds a model with parameters consisting of the conditional probabilities of each possible class outcome given a particular feature.
+Now we're ready to fit the transformers and train the model by passing the training dataset to the newly instantiated Pipeline meta-Estimator.

 ```php
 $estimator->train($training);
 ```

-We can verify that the estimator has been trained by calling the `trained()` method on the Estimator interface.
+We can verify that the learner has been trained by calling the `trained()` method on the Estimator interface.

 ```php
 var_dump($estimator->trained());